 | BetaList | Hobby/free path | Manual comments | No | No public leaderboard | Yes - manual review then schedule |

-Sources: Product Hunt launch guide, TinyLaunch pricing, Uneed launch guidance, and BetaList submission criteria.
+Sources: Product Hunt launch guide, TinyLaunch pricing, Uneed launch information, and BetaList submission criteria.

 How to pick the right launch directory